 At ShipBob, we do our best to fulfill every order as perfectly as we can at all times.
 However, we are human and, on occasion, we do make mistakes!
-For any such error, we want to ensure that we provide remedy for the mistake and come to a swift resolution.
+For any such error, we want to ensure that we provide a remedy for the mistake and come to a swift resolution.
 Please see below for our policies on specific instances.

 To continue to reduce our error rates, we need your help in bringing the specific errors to our operations teams' attention and putting measures in place to prevent them going forward.
 Please make sure to include the Order ID and nature of the error in your inquiry to our Merchant Care team.
 We appreciate it!

 Please Note: ShipBob will gladly reconcile operations errors within 90 days from the date of the transaction.

 If it is determined that ShipBob has made an error in the picking of items or quantities of items, you can choose from the following: